-Background: Dyslipidemia, a genetic and multifactorial disorder of lipoprotein metabolism, is defined by elevations in levels of total cholesterol, low-density lipoprotein cholesterol (LDL-C), non-high-density lipoprotein cholesterol (non–HDL-C), triglyceride, or some combination thereof, as well as lower levels of high-density lipoprotein (HDL) cholesterol.
+Background: Dyslipidemia, a genetic and multifactorial disorder of lipoprotein metabolism, is defined by elevations in the levels of total cholesterol, low-density lipoprotein cholesterol (LDL-C), non-high-density lipoprotein cholesterol (non–HDL-C), triglyceride, or some combination thereof as well as lower levels of high-density lipoprotein (HDL) cholesterol.

 Objectives: This study aimed to investigate the prevalence and predictors of dyslipidemia in children and adolescents in the Yazd Greater Area, Yazd, Iran.

 Methods: This cross-sectional study was conducted as a part of the national project implemented in Yazd Greater Area, Yazd, Iran.
-The sampling was performed using a multi-stage cluster sampling method on three age groups of girls and boys (6-9, 10-14, and 15-18 years old).
-Out of the total 1,035 children and adolescents who participated in this study, only 784 participants remained in the study until the end.
-Data collection was performed using lifestyle questionnaires including Kiddie-SADS-Present and Lifetime Version.
+The sampling was performed using a multi-stage cluster sampling method on three age groups of girls and boys, including 6-9, 10-14, and 15-18 years old.
+Out of the total 1,035 children and adolescents who initially participated in this study, only 784 participants remained until the end.
+Data collection was performed using lifestyle questionnaires including Kiddie-SADS-Present and Lifetime Version software.

-Conclusions: Overweight and obese adolescents had a higher concentration of serum blood triglycerides, compared to other adolescents.
-Weight control, lifestyle modification, and diet are three ways to reduce lipid disorders in adolescents.
+Conclusion: Overweight and obese adolescents had a higher concentration of serum blood triglycerides, compared to their counterparts.
+Weight control, lifestyle, and diet modification are three ways to reduce lipid disorders in adolescents.

 - Fahimfar N, Khalili D, Sepanlou SG, Malekzadeh R, Azizi F, Mansournia MA, et al. Cardiovascular mortality in a Western Asian country: results from the Iran Cohort Consortium.
 BMJ Open.
 2018;8(7):e020303. doi: 10.1136/bmjopen-2017-020303.
 [PubMed: 29980541].